 You are on a blind date, waiting for your date to arrive.
 She is 15 minutes late.
 Has this experience changed your world positively, negatively, or at all?
 Maybe that 15-minute wait-time could have been used productively to hone in on your inner dialogue and how this uncomfortable awareness could be kindly acknowledged.

-When other people are involved, do you ever feel like they are to blame or are responsible for circumstances’ outcomes, especially if the result wasn’t so great?
+When someone else is involved, do you ever feel like they are to blame or are responsible for circumstances’ outcomes, especially if the result wasn’t so great?
 I think this is one of the most overused, unfair, and unfortunate coping strategies ever, regardless of topic.

 Since no one enjoys the feeling of being blamed for anything, I try very hard to remember my inner dialogue’s triggers.
 One of my triggers of wanting to blame others is when I am already having a bad day.
+This does not help you and it does not help others.
 Internal conversations may not always offer the best advice if they lean toward blaming others for my personal discomfort or dissatisfaction of something.
 So, reeling myself in from playing the blame-game is necessary.
-Blaming others for my misery is simply a cop-out.
+Blaming others for my misery is simply a cop-out, every time.

 One of the most amazing gifts to the world and to ourselves is the gift of giving.
 Turning a challenging moment into a moment of joy and appreciation is a considerable way to instantly make your world and the world around you a much nicer place.
 Giving out of kindness offers healing, anxiety-reduction, and love.

 If I had been in that grocery line, I could have offered to retrieve and pay for those items.
 That distressed mom really needed the world to change for her at that moment in a positive way.
 This is one key piece to the inner-peace puzzle.
 Look for random opportunities to give freely and change the world for the better.